kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Security: option to set security level for troubleshooting cache problems
 * Improvement: automatically show popup calendar
 * Improvement: availability to set pricing rules with zero amount
-* Bugfix: bug with export to CSV on certain configurations
+* Bug fix: bug with export to CSV on certain configurations
-* Bugfix: bug with cancellation notifications
+* Bug fix: bug with cancellation notifications

 4.5.24

 06/06/2023

-* Bugfix: bug in extended mode on certain configurations
+* Bug fix: bug in extended mode on certain configurations

 4.5.23

 01/06/2023

-* Bugfix: bug with locked dates on certain configurations
+* Bug fix: bug with locked dates on certain configurations

 4.5.22

 28/05/2023

-* Bugfix: bug with the option 'Allow to book the ongoing timeslot'
+* Bug fix: bug with the option 'Allow to book the ongoing timeslot'

 4.5.21